abdulrehman2/ckad/06-Networking/06-networking-notes.md

 - /watch
 - /

-So we have a rule for each domain name and against each rule we can have multiple paths.
+So we have a rule for each domain name and against each rule and we can have multiple paths.

 ```yaml
 apiVersion: networking.k8s.io/v1